Babies on a Hook – band (formed 2002), feat; Dave Cruise (ex Position 69).

 Bisquits – Birkenhead band (formed 1983) feat; Simon Blackwell (gtr), Paul Wright (drms) (both ex Attempted Moustache, Mr Zero, later Half Man Half Biscuit).
 More info req’d.

-Bite Back – Birkenhead punk band (formed 2012), feat; Hockey (voc,bass) and Rob Beardyman (both ex Instant Agony), with Mandy ‘Moge’ Bruce and Dibble McBee (both ex Iconoclasts).
+Bite Back – Birkenhead punk band (formed 2012), feat; Hocky (voc,gtr) and Rob Beardyman (both ex Instant Agony), with Mandy ‘Moge’ Bruce and Dibble McBee (both ex Iconoclasts).
 Orig featured Richie Rocker who’s been in every band that ever existed!
+By 2019 they were a 3pc of Hocky, Mandy and drummer Jonny Chrome.
+Rel debut LP ‘Bitten & Twisted’ (Sep12 on Antipop) then ‘Retrohate’ (07.10.16) (bandcamp)

 Roy G Biv – rock poet, had track Time I Grew Forever on A Secret Liverpool comp LP